 \textbf{Definition} Let $m$ be a positive integer.
 The $m$-variation of $\Pnc{\omega(n)}{\cdot}$ is:

 \textbf{Definition} The function $\Pnc{\omega(n)}{\cdot}$ is \textbf{continuous }if $var_m[\Pnc{\omega(n)}{\cdot}] \rightarrow 0$ as $m \rightarrow + \infty$.\\

 The intuitive meaning of continuity is the following.
 The quantity $var_m[\Pnc{\omega(n)}{\cdot}]$ corresponds to the maximum variation one can observe on the probability of the spike state at time $n$, \textit{given that the history is fixed up to time $n-m$}.
-Thus, continuity implies that this variation tends to zero as $m$ tends to infinity: the further in the past is the spike sequence fixed, the less the probability given the past varies at present. \\
+Thus, continuity implies that this variation tends to zero as $m$ tends to infinity: the further in the past that the spike sequence is fixed, the smaller the probability that the past influence the present. \\

 The following result holds (see \cite{fernandez-maillard:05}):\\

 \textbf{Theorem } A system of continuous transition probabilities on a compact space has at least one probability measure consistent with it. \\